 Step aside, all you chilly, starchy side dishes.
 It’s no longer cool to be … cool.
 Because there’s a new recipe in town and it is h-o-t hot.
-As in, Potato Salad with Warm Bacon Dressing HOT.
+As in, German Potato Salad with Warm Bacon Dressing HOT.

 There’s no mayonnaise.
 There’s no sour cream.
 There’s no cool and creamy dressing that leaves this dish destined for the bottom of your fridge or cooler, where it’ll remain until someone finally declares, “There’s no potato salad?!”